 Facebook Groups for Mental Health

 Sometimes, the best thing for someone struggling with mental health issues is the ability to reach out to someone who will understand them.
 Facebook is great for this, as people can start community-based groups focused around mental health issues.
-That said, as is always the case with the internet, anybody can contribute to these groups, which has the potential to be harmful for members of that group.
+That said, as is always the case with the internet, anybody can contribute to these groups, which has the potential to be harmful to members of that group.

 For that reason, we have only highlighted closed groups (as opposed to open groups), which require admin approval to join.
 This way, it is more likely that someone will find a group full of people who only want to help.
 Someone looking for a Facebook group to discuss mental health should try joining one of these: